 Earning Miles and Status Credit

-Remember that because the fares are cheaper, you’ll need to purchase more tickets to earn status than you would if you had purchased a more expensive regular fare.
+Remember that because the fares are cheaper, you’ll need to purchase traditional Main Cabin tickets if you wish to earn status.

 What Does a Delta Main Cabin Ticket Include?

-When you purchase a traditional Delta Main Cabin ticket, you can bring on 2 carry-on bags: one to fit under the seat in front of you and one to put in the overhead bin.
+When you purchase a traditional Delta Main Cabin ticket, you can bring on 2 carry-on bags: 1 to fit under the seat in front of you and 1 to put in the overhead bin.

 You can also purchase checked bags, or additional checked bags if you get the first one for free.